 “My Brilliant Friend” by Elena Ferrante, is a brilliant read, if somewhat elusive at the start.
 This mirrors the enigmatic aspect of the novelist herself: Who is she?
-Many readers of her books in English, have been raving about them.
-Others have been wondering what all the hype is about.
-Now I know why the brilliance!

 I must admit I was put off, at first glance, by the long list of characters at the beginning of the novel.
 It reminded me of a Shakespearean play.
 Ten groups, mainly family ones, contain nearly fifty characters, including their names and their roles.
 I only read the list after I finished reading the book.
 I preferred to let the narrator introduce the characters bit by bit, during the unfolding of events.
 Then I soon became entranced and pulled along by the characters, especially the two women.

 This brilliant novel reads like a memoir, although the publisher specifies that it is fiction.
 It’s written anonymously—Elena Ferrante is not the true identity of the author.
 This adds to the mystery of its creation and genre.
+Will the fascination with her books subside when the author’s identity is known?

 The novel is divided into three sections.
 It starts with a short prologue set in the present time of the middle-aged narrator.
 Then comes a relatively short flash-back to the fifties, with a vividly dramatic section entitled “Childhood”.
 The third and largest section, “Adolescence”, takes up the major part of the novel.